raspberrypilearning/sense-hat-random-sparkles/en/step_5.md

 ![Add import](images/add-import.png)

-+ Change your **x** and **y** variables to be equal to a random number between 0 and 7.
++ Change your `x` and `y` variables to be equal to a random number between 0 and 7.
+Now your program will automatically select a random position on the LED matrix.

 [[[generic-python-random]]]

-+ Run your program again, and you should see another random pixel being placed on the display.
++ Run your program again, and you should see another random pixel being placed on the Sense HAT's display.
 It will be the same colour you chose previously.

-+ Change your **r**, **g** and **b** variables to each be equal to a random number between 0 and 255.
++ Change your `r`, `g`, and `b` variables to each be equal to a random number between 0 and 255.
 Now your program will automatically select a random colour.

-+ Run the program again, and you should see another pixel appear in a random location with a random colour.
++ Run the program again, and you should see another pixel appear in a random location, this time with a random colour.

 + Run it a few more times, and you should see more of the grid fill up with random pixels.